What Linux command can be used to see the contents of a directory?

 This command shows the names of files and folders and their sizes, permissions, and modification dates.
 It’s like getting a detailed inventory list instead of just seeing the items.

-Why Use ls?
+Why Use ls Command?

 Why use us?
 It’s your go-to command for viewing error logs in real time.
 Whether you’re troubleshooting an issue, monitoring system activity, or keeping an eye on ongoing processes, this command helps you do it quickly and easily.
 It’s like having a live feed that shows you exactly what’s happening.